unytics/bigfunctions/site/content/getting_started.md

     There are **7 must know** to use them:

     1. Location is important
-    2. Unlock data-vizualizations!
-    3. Be patient
+    2. Be patient
-    4. Beware of BigQuery costs
+    3. Beware of BigQuery costs
-    5. We log executions
+    4. We log executions
-    6. BigFunctions are open
+    5. BigFunctions are open
-    7. Please help us & make suggestions --> contact@unytics.io
+    6. Please help us & make suggestions --> contact@unytics.io